awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

           }
       },
       "Resource": [
-          "List of AWS KMS key IDs used to encrypt source objects.", ]
+          "List of AWS KMS key ARNs used to encrypt source objects.", ]
   },
   {